waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Game Mechanics & Systems

-### Tile Traversal Rules (Verified & In-Progress)
+### Tile Traversal Rules (Verified)
 - **Impassable:** WALL, VOID, CUT_TREE, WATER, BOOKSHELF, TV, TOWN_MAP, WINDOW, RADIO, HEADBUTT_TREE, PC, COUNTER, PILLAR.
 - **Traversable:** FLOOR, GRASS.
-- **Warps:** DOOR, CAVE, LADDER, WARP_CARPET_DOWN, WARP_CARPET_LEFT.
+- **Standard Warps:** DOOR, CAVE, LADDER, WARP_CARPET_DOWN, WARP_CARPET_LEFT.
-- **One-Way Warps:** WARP_CARPET_RIGHT (Seems to be a one-way entrance from the Ilex Forest Gate.
+- **One-Way Exit Warps:** WARP_CARPET_RIGHT (Seems to be a one-way entrance from IlexForestAzaleaGate.
 Cannot be used to return).
-- **One-Way Down:** LEDGE / FLOOR_ALLOW_HOP_DOWN (Horizontal movement needs to be tested).
+- **One-Way Down Ledges:** LEDGE, FLOOR_ALLOW_HOP_DOWN (Cannot be climbed up.
+Horizontal movement needs testing).
-- **Complex One-Way:** FLOOR_UP_WALL (Can be entered from below, but not exited up or down.
+- **Complex One-Way Tiles:** FLOOR_UP_WALL (Can only be entered from below, but not exited up or down.
 Sideways movement is permitted).

 ### Key Learnings
 - HMs must be used from the PACK menu.
 - HM moves are permanent.
 - All map objects (NPCs, items, signs) act as walls.
-- The `stun_npc` tool is essential for interacting with moving NPCs.

 ## II.
 Quest Progression

 ### Current Objective: Clear Team Rocket from Azalea Town
-- **Status:** I am currently stuck trying to get Kurt to help me deal with Team Rocket.
-The grunts at the Slowpoke Well and the Gym are blocking progress.
-- **Active Hypothesis (from `quest_strategist`):** The correct event sequence is:
-  1. Talk to the Rocket Grunt at the Slowpoke Well (Complete).
-  2. Interact with the Farfetch'd statue in Kurt's house (Complete).
-  3. Talk to the apprentice in Kurt's house (In Progress).
-  4. Talk to Kurt.
+- **Status:** I am currently exploring Ilex Forest, which seems connected to the Farfetch'd quest needed to get the HM for CUT.
+This HM is required to advance past the tree blocking the path to the western part of the forest.
+- **Active Hypothesis:** I need to find the boy who ran off with the Farfetch'd.
+My main lead is the spot where a Youngster vanished at (22, 29).

-### Blocked Path: Ilex Forest
+### Blocked Path: Ilex Forest West
 - **Status:** The western part of Ilex Forest is blocked by a tree that requires CUT.
-I will return here after dealing with the Azalea Town situation.
+I will return here after obtaining the HM.

 ## III.
-Data Management Reminders
-- I MUST use `manage_world_knowledge` IMMEDIATELY after every map transition to keep my World Knowledge Graph accurate.
+Strategy & Planning
+- The `area_explorer` tool is fundamentally broken.
+I will not rely on it.
+Future complex pathfinding will be done manually or with `run_code` for isolated logic tests.
+- I must be more diligent about immediate data management (notepad, markers, world graph) to avoid cascading errors.